Man Over Board

 3. Thank you Francis,

 1. Some transponders such as XB8000 Vesper Marine offer an external buzzer for AIS and the Anchor Watch.
 Digital Yacht AIS offers a small box AIS Life Guard compatible with all their receivers and transponders.
-There are certainly other.
+There are certainly others.

 4. Thank you Francis,